 Most proximal humeral fractures and mid shafts can be treated without surgery.
 Upper Arm Fracture Treatment can be done with a cast, if the bone fragment does not shift out of position.
 If bone fragments shift out of position, surgery is usually done to restore joint mobility.

 Distal and proximal or mid-shaft fractures that are more severe usually require surgery.

 There are two main surgical procedures that our humerus fracture specialist can perform, namely:

 Pins and screws.
 If you have an open fracture, which causes broken bones to come out to penetrate your skin, surgery will be needed to clean the broken ends.
-Then the surgeon may use pins, screws and plates to improve the structure of the broken bone.

 Bone Grafting.
 If a humeral bone fracture causes the bone structure to be destroyed, the surgeon can perform bone grafting or bone grafts.
 A bone graft is done by adding bone from your own body part or bone from a donor to the broken humerus bone.
 In some cases, doctors can even use synthetic materials for bone grafts.

 The healing time of upper arm fracture varies greatly depending on the type of fracture you have.
 If you experience a fracture that does not require surgery, you should wear a cast for two to six weeks.

 Proximal fractures generally need the fastest time to heal, whereas distal fractures require the longest time to heal.

 Regardless of whether you need surgery or not, your doctor may advise you to continue physical therapy.
 Physical therapy will help you strengthen your arm muscles and regain mobility of your arms.

 For Upper Arm Fracture Treatments or Humerus Fracture Treatments, please call 64762106 or SMS 84998384 for an appointment with Upper Arm Fracture Specialist.